Princess Haya bint Hussein

-Princess Haya bint Hussein (الأميرة هيا بنت الحسين; born 3 May 1974) is the daughter of King Hussein of Jordan and his third wife Queen Alia, and the half-sister of King Abdullah II.
+Princess Haya bint Al Hussein (الأميرة هيا بنت الحسين; born 3 May 1974) is the daughter of King Hussein of Jordan and his third wife, Queen Alia.
+She is the half-sister of King Abdullah II.

-She is a graduate of the University of Oxford in England and an accomplished equestrian.
-She represented Jordan at the 2000 Summer Olympics in Sydney, Australia and is the two-term President of the International Federation for Equestrian Sports (FEI).
-In addition, she engages in a variety of charitable activities.
+Haya is a graduate of the University of Oxford in England and an accomplished equestrian.
+She represented Jordan at the 2000 Summer Olympics in Sydney and is the two-term President of the International Federation for Equestrian Sports (FEI).

-In 2004, Princess Haya became the second official wife of the ruler of the Emirate of Dubai, Sheikh Mohammed bin Rashid Al Maktoum.
-In 2019, they divorced and Princess Haya left Dubai with the two children of the marriage to reside in the United Kingdom.
-Legal proceedings between Princess Haya and Sheikh Mohammed before the High Court over custody of their children attracted considerable media attention.
+In 2004, Haya became the second official wife of the ruler of the Emirate of Dubai, Sheikh Mohammed bin Rashid Al Maktoum.
+They had two children, Sheikha Jalila and Sheikh Zayed.
+In 2019, Haya and Mohammed divorced, and she left Dubai with her children to reside in the United Kingdom.
+Legal proceedings between Haya and Mohammed before the High Court in London over custody of their children attracted considerable media attention.
+On 5 March 2020, a British court ruled that on the balance of probabilities, Sheikh Mohammed, the absolute ruler of Dubai and the prime minister of the UAE, had abducted two of his daughters, Shamsa and Latifa, and had threatened Haya.
+In March 2022, the court awarded sole custody of the couple's two children to Haya.

 Early life and education

 Princess Haya was born in Amman, the capital of the Hashemite Kingdom of Jordan, the daughter of King Hussein and his third wife, Queen Alia.
 She has a younger brother, Prince Ali bin Hussein born on 23 December 1975, and older sister, Abir Muhaisen (born 1973), the latter of whom was adopted by Haya's parents after her biological mother was killed by a plane crash at their Palestinian refugee camp in Amman.
 In 1977, when Haya was 3 years old, her mother died in a helicopter crash.
 Her father died from complications related to non-Hodgkin's lymphoma in 1999, leaving the crown to her half-brother, King Abdullah II.

 She was educated in the United Kingdom, where in 1985, she attended Badminton School in Bristol, and later the Bryanston School in Dorset.
-From 1993 to 1995, she was enrolled at St Hilda's College, Oxford University, from which she graduated with a BA honours degree in philosophy, politics, and economics (PPE).
+From 1993 to 1995, she was enrolled at St Hilda's College, Oxford, from which she graduated with a BA honours degree in philosophy, politics, and economics (PPE).